 Federal regulations require universities to make student consumer information available to prospective and current students concerning graduation rates, default rates, campus safety, average indebtedness and certain information pertaining to NCAA athletic participation.
-This information may be obtained from the Office of Student Financial Services at utulsa.edu/financial-aid.
+This information may be obtained from Student Financial Services.
 A paper copy will be provided upon request.

 Financial aid records are protected in accordance with the Family Education Rights and Privacy Act (FERPA) of 1974, as amended.
-If you would like the university to share your information with a family member, complete the FERPA form available at CaneLink.
+If you would like the university to share your information with a family member, complete the FERPA form in the Student Hub.

 The University of Tulsa is a private, independent, doctoral-degree-granting institution whose mission reflects these core values: excellence in scholarship, dedication to free inquiry, integrity of character, and commitment to humanity.
 The university achieves its mission by educating men and women of diverse backgrounds and cultures to: